vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

 I just made the first pull request to add _implicit function types_ to Scala.
-I am pretty excited about it, because, citing the explanation of the pull request "This is the first step to bring contextual abstraction to Scala".
+I am pretty excited about it, because, citing the explanation of the pull request "_This is the first step to bring contextual abstraction to Scala_".
 That's quite a mouthful, so I better explain what I mean by it.

 Let me try to explain the words in this sentence from right to left.